FyveFourOh/ActiveOfficerDisplay/README.md

 * [Zombieguy98's Config Reader](https://github.com/zombieguy98/fivem-config-reader)
   - Thank you Zombieguy98 for providing a greatly made configuration parser!
 Without it, this script would not be as user friendly.
 * [LegacyMaps](https://forum.cfx.re/u/legacysmaps/summary)
-  - I'd like to thank you for being the reason I started working on this script, as well as giving me much needed imput!
+  - I'd like to thank you for being the reason I started working on this script, as well as giving me much needed input!

 <p align="right">
   <a href="#readme-top">